 We love our pets!
 And as pet owners, we are used to cleaning up after them.
 Between the drool, shedding and trips to the groomers – sometimes it can feel like a full-time job.
 But are you cleaning all the right places?
 Some of the dirtiest items in your house are the things your pet uses every day.
 With spring right around the corner, there is no better time to do some deep-cleaning than now!
 Use our pet owner’s ultimate spring cleaning checklist to get your home smelling fresh and looking clean.

-- They probably aren’t on the top of your “cleaning” list but pet toys are number seven on the list of top 10 of germiest spots according to NSF’s study.
+They probably aren’t on the top of your “cleaning” list but pet toys are number seven on the list of top 10 of germiest spots according to NSF’s study.
 Often wet, they are the perfect hiding place for bacteria, yeast and mold.
 To clean them up, hand wash in hot water and mild dish soap.
 Or feel free to throw the rubber toys on the top shelf of the dishwasher (along with the bowls) and the fabric toys in the washing machine.
+You can visit the blog of Appliance Hunter for his dishwasher and washing machines recommendations.
 And if a few toys need to be thrown out, we can help you find a replacement!

 Pet Bedding and Blankets

 Pets bring bacteria and allergens into the house and they often accumulate where they lounge and sleep.
 Start by vacuuming hair and debris off the bed.
 Then, wash your pet’s bedding in hot water with a mild detergent.
 Strive to wash their bedding weekly.

 We often wash or groom our pets but forget about their collar.
 Now is a good time to clean it up!
 Remove your pet’s collar and soak it in hot soapy water with a few squirts of pet shampoo (to help prevent skin irritation).
 After about 15 minutes, rinse and let the collar air dry.
 Be sure to keep your pet indoors or use a back-up collar while cleaning.